Frequently asked questions

 How quickly will I see a difference in my dog's itchy skin?

-While every dog is unique, most owners notice a significant reduction in scratching and redness as well as digestive issues within 2 to 4 weeks of a 100% transition to Just Be Kind.
-Skin and intestinal cells take time to regenerate, and the body needs to clear out inflammation caused by previous allergens.
-For chronic issues, you may see continued improvement in stool quality and skin health for up to 12 weeks.
+While every dog is unique, most owners notice a significant reduction in scratching and redness within 2 to 4 weeks of a 100% transition to Just Be Kind and use of our Omega 3 Daily Algae oil to enhance the skin barrier.
+Skin cells take time to regenerate, and the body needs to clear out inflammation caused by previous allergens.
+For chronic issues, you may see continued improvement in coat quality and skin health for up to 12 weeks.
 Consistency is key—even small 'treats' containing meat or soya during this period can trigger a flare-up and reset the clock.

 Why is being 'Soya-Free' better for dogs with allergies?

 Soya is one of the most common allergens in the pet food industry, often used as a cheap filler in both meat-based and vegan kibbles.
-Many 'itchy' dogs are actually reacting to the phytoestrogens or the GMO nature of mass-produced soya.
+Many dogs with digestive upsets are actually reacting to the GMO nature of mass-produced soya.
 By being 100% soya-free, Just Be Kind eliminates this major trigger entirely.
 We use hypoallergenic alternatives like faba bean protein, quinoa, sweet potato, and innovative fermentation protein, ensuring your dog gets high-quality amino acids without the inflammatory response associated with soya.

 Is a plant-based diet safe for dogs long-term?